Michael-Reefe/Loki.jl/README.md

 # LOKI: Likelihood Optimization of gas Kinematics in IFUs

-### A Julia package for fitting and plotting IFU spectra in the mid-infrared or optical
+### A Julia package for fitting and plotting IFU spectra in the infrared, optical, and ultraviolet.

 ---
 ## Table of Contents